LittleErny/ML_forward_backward_feature_selection/README.md

 ### Requirements

 - Python 3.12 or higher.
-- Dependencies (e.g., numpy, scikit-learn, scipy) can be installed using `pip install -r requirements.txt`.
+- Dependencies can be installed using `pip install -r requirements.txt`.

 ### References